uea-teaching/computer-vision-2022/lectures/two-view-geometry.md

 for calibrated every camera has 6 extrinsics... so 12 in total.
 We can find 5 parameters just from the two images, and the other 7 parameters are missing.
 We would need to know 3 points in 3D to find those 7 parameters and thus the absolute orientation.

 Similarly for uncalibrated cameras, we need at least 5 points in 3D to obtain the absolute orientation.

+This works just by knowing the correspondence in 2 images, and we can cover at least something about the orientation between two cameras.
 :::

 ## Relative Orientation {data-auto-animate="true}